flutter/website/tutorials/international/index.md

 By default Flutter only provides US English localizations.
 To add support for other languages, applications must specify some additional `MaterialApp` properties and include a separate package called `flutter_localizations`.
-This package currently supports about 15 languages with more to come.
+As of October 2017, this package supports 15 languages.

-International apps must add a `pubspec.yaml` dependency on flutter_localizations:
+To use flutter_localizations, add the package as a dependency to your `pubspec.yaml` file:

 ```dart
 dependencies: